-Financial Independence Is Nice, But It’s Not LIFE
+Seeking Financial Independence Is Nice, But It’s Not Everything

 Life is growing up and making friends.
 Life is exploring the world, whether it’s the ins and outs of your town or village or the world across oceans.
 It’s learning and sometimes getting hurt in the process.
 Life has moments of drudgery and slog.
 It also has moments of utter joy.

 Financial independence won’t cure an unhappy life, nor will it make a relatively happy life happier.
 It’s simply another goal among goals.
 A useful thing, sure, but it may not lead to what you expect, once you achieve it.